 About This Site

 My name is Erin Thead, and I am a doctoral student in Earth & Atmospheric Sciences at Mississippi State University.
-(This is my own web site, though; they have nothing to do with the content or the hosting.)
 My Master's degree is in meteorology, and my undergraduate degree is in software engineering.
 I have combined the two fields of study for my research.
 My Master's thesis was about the use of a statistical learning machine algorithm to forecast lightning, and my dissertation will be about some aspect of the topic of numerical weather modeling.
 After I complete my doctorate, I hope to work at a national weather/climate research lab.
+If it should be legally possible to do so, I would also like to be involved in science policy matters, including research funding, natural disaster issues, and environmental policy (including climate change).

 UPDATE June 13, 2014.
 You might have noticed that this site looks different.
 It needed to be upgraded, and I think this color theme is an improvement.
 I have also reorganized the heading menu, though no links should be broken.
 I have simply consolidated all hobby-type material into one heading.
 I have added a new page about my meteorology research as well.
 The overall intent was to place more focus on my professional work.